0x09/watch/README.md

 #Building
 	make && make install

 installs the binary, launchd plist, and a small shell frontend.
-To start the daemon and begin logging, use
+To (re)start the daemon and begin logging, use

 	watch.sh start